-Key features proposed in the structure plan include:
+Key features of the structure plan

-- The new transport interchange will be focussed around the new Metro, providing mixed use development opportunities. - The Oakes Centre will be revitalised, potentially including a new public plaza. - Hawkesbury Road, the key north-south connection through Westmead South, will provide enhanced public domain amenity with generous footpaths, a new cycleway and landscaping. - High density residential will be focussed within walking distance of the station and key education, health and recreational attractors. - Medium high density residential is proposed around an enhanced Sydney Smith Park. - A north-south 'Green Link' will provide new and enhanced parks and connections. - Enhanced streetscapes along key east-west and north-south streets will encourage walking and create attractive neighbourhoods. - B Low and medium density housing will be retained within the western part of the precinct, integrating with the existing local character and heritage qualities. - A mix of commercial, retail and residential uses will be focussed along the Great Western Highway which has convenient regional access to other nearby centres and attractors.
+- The new transport interchange will be focussed around the new Metro, providing mixed use development opportunities. - The Oakes Centre will be revitalised, potentially including a new public plaza. - Hawkesbury Road, the key north-south connection through Westmead South, will provide enhanced public domain amenity with generous footpaths, a new cycleway and landscaping, as well as new activation opportunities. - Medium-high to high density residential will be focussed within walking distance of the station and key education, health and recreational attractors. - Medium-high density residential is proposed around an enhanced Sydney Smith Park. - A north-south 'Green Link' will provide new and enhanced parks and connections. - 7 Enhanced streetscapes along key east-west and north-south streets will encourage walking and create attractive neighbourhoods. - B Low and medium density housing will be retained within the western part of the precinct, integrating with the existing local character and heritage qualities. - A mix of commercial, retail and residential uses will be focussed along the Great Western Highway which has convenient regional access to other nearby centres and attractors.